 RELG390Junior Seminar in ReligionThe study of religion is comprised of a set of intersecting questions and issues with its roots in the nineteenth century.
 This course is designed to introduce students to those questions, to wrestle with those questions again.
 There is no single definition of religion, but there are conversations and questions that rest at the heart of the academic study of religion.
 The goal of this course is to learn how to consider religious experiences as aspects of dynamic and evolving interactions between thought and action, the immediate world and that which lies beyond, and individuals and communities.
 A significant part of the course involves writing a research prospectus to best prepare the student to write a SIP in the Religion Department.
 This course is required for religion majors in their junior year and for students who want to write their SIP in the Religion Department.
 Minors are required to take either this course in their junior year or RELG490, the Senior Seminar in Religion, in their senior year.
 Prerequisite: Two courses in Religion and Junior standing or permission

 RELG490Senior Seminar in ReligionStudents examine a variety of theories of religion and use them to consider retrospectively some of the topics already considered in their various courses undertaken as part of their concentration.
 Designed as the capstone seminar for majors and minors, to be taken during the senior year.
 Required for religion majors in their senior year.
-Minors are required to take either this course in their senior year or RELG390, the Junior Seminar in Religion, in their junior year.Prerequisite: Major or minor in Religion or permission of instructor
+Minors are required to take either this course in their senior year or RELG390, the Junior Seminar in Religion, in their junior year.Prerequisite: Senior Religion majors and minors or permission of instructor

 RELG593Senior Individualized ProjectEach program or department sets its own requirements for Senior Individualized Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
 See the Kalamazoo Curriculum -> Curriculum Details and Policies section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.